nocthir/worgen-rs/ARCHITECTURE.md

    - When a world map finishes, it schedules any missing models/world models it references, waits for them to be ready, then prepares placement bundles.
    - Before spawning, a world-space bounding sphere is computed from the prepared bundles (applying the same reorientation as spawning).
 A `FocusCamera` event is emitted with this sphere.
    - Texture loads update `FileInfoMap` immediately.
 7. When dependencies are ready and instantiation is requested, meshes and materials are created and spawned.
 New entities are tagged with `CurrentFile`.
+   - Models and world models use `StandardMaterial`.
+   - World maps create terrain meshes using an extended material (`ExtendedMaterial<StandardMaterial, TerrainMaterial>`) backed by `assets/shaders/terrain_material.wgsl`, and also place referenced models/world models at their positions (and scale for models).
-Model bundles are reoriented to the app’s convention: rotate −90° around X and −90° around Z. World map placements apply translation/rotation and scale (for models) from placement data.
+   - Model/world model bundles are reoriented on spawn by rotating −90° around X and −90° around Z. Bounding computations use the same reorientation to match spawned transforms.
 8. `focus_camera_on_event` receives the most recent focus request per frame and centers the camera on the provided sphere, multiplying radius by a comfort factor and enforcing a minimum radius.
-Camera input is ignored while egui wants pointer input to prevent conflicts.
+Camera input is ignored while egui wants the pointer to prevent conflicts.

 ## Camera controls